 As we become more modernized, we sometimes forget that simple things often bring the most joy.
 Like spending a laughter-filled day at the ol' swimming hole.
-If you close your eyes, you can see Huck Finn and Tom Sawyer swinging from the rope as they dangle in mid-air before plunging into the cool waters below.
-There are plenty of great swimming holes in The Natural State -- places to take in the scenery, keep the heat at bay and become a kid at heart again no matter what your age.
+If you close your eyes, you can see Huck Finn and Tom Sawyer swinging from the rope as they dangle in mid-air right before plunging into the cool waters below.
+There are plenty of great swimming holes in The Natural State – fun spots where you can take in the scenery and keep cool.

 One of the best known Arkansas swimming holes is Blanchard Springs Recreation Area or

 just north of Mountain View in north central Arkansas.
-At the recreation area, you'll find ample opportunities for swimming, fishing, picnicking and hiking, surrounded by picturesque bluffs.
+At the recreation area, you'll find ample opportunities for swimming, fishing, picnicking and hiking, surrounded by picturesque bluffs and even a few waterfalls.
 There are also outdoor theater programs in season, and tours are offered at Blanchard Springs Caverns.
 To get to Blanchard, take Ark.
 9 north from Mountain View for seven miles; go west for six miles on Ark.
 14, then take Forest Service Road 1110 for three miles.